numba/scipy_proceedings/papers/siu_kwan_lam/main.md

 in turn originates from automatic theorem provers [@Nelson1980] and SAT solvers [@doi:10.1007/978-3-540-78800-3_24], where it was used to efficiently represent congruence closure.
-More recently, this theory has been adapted into the powerful equality saturation (EqSat) technique , which has enabled term-rewriting-based compiler optimizations (@doi:10.5281/zenodo.4072013,
+More recently, this theory has been adapted into the powerful equality saturation (EqSat) technique, which has enabled term-rewriting-based compiler optimizations (@doi:10.5281/zenodo.4072013,
 @doi:10.48550/arXiv.2304.04332).